-Diversification by geography 2016 % of financial assets at fair value through profit or loss 2015 % of financial assets at fair value through profit or loss
+Diversification by geography 2017 % of financial assets at fair value through profit or loss 2016 % of financial assets at fair value through profit or loss

-America 28% 36%
+America 31% 28%

-Asia 6% 5%
+Asia 15% 6%

-Global 66% 59%
+Global 54% 66%

 Total 100% 100%

-As of 31 December 2016, the Group had an investment in Highland Crusader Fund II Limited ("Highland") for which the valuation is complex as the fund holds a large number of illiquid investments.
+As of 31 December 2017, the Group had an investment in Highland Crusader Fund II Limited ("Highland") for which the valuation is complex as the fund holds a large number of illiquid investments.
 The Group redeemed its entire position as of 30 June 2008, however, due to the illiquidity of the portfolio and increasing redemption requests, the investment manager of Highland decided to suspend redemption payments.
 After further losses, the investment manager proposed that the fund be wound up in its entirety making the value of all outstanding balances including prior redemption requests dependent on the realised value of assets as the fund is liquidated.
 Investors accepted this distribution scheme in the summer of 2011 and the investment was therefore classified as a level 3 investment in the 2011 annual report.
-Since the acceptance of the distribution plan, up to 31 December 2016, the Group had received redemption proceeds amounting to TUSD 12,033.
+Since the acceptance of the distribution plan, up to 31 December 2017, the Group had received redemption proceeds amounting to TUSD 12,033.

 In the case of D.E.
-Shaw Composite International Ltd. and Caxton Global Investments Ltd., redemptions from these funds during 2011 resulted in a proportion of the redemption proceeds being distributed in the form of side pockets which are illiquid.
-These side pocket positions were classified as level 3 in the annual report of 2011.
-The Group's investments in Crown Distressed Credit Opportunities plc was reclassified from level a to level 3 in the 2011 annual report due to the fact that its liquidity terms imply that it can only be liquidated over a prolonged timeframe due to its private equity like nature.
+Shaw Composite International Ltd. redemptions from this fund during 2011 resulted in a proportion of the redemption proceeds being distributed in the form of side-pockets which are illiquid.
+These side-pocket positions were classified as level 3 in the annual report of 2011.

+The Group's investment in Crown Distressed Credit Opportunities plc was reclassified from level 2 to level 3 in the 2011 annual report due to the fact that its liquidity terms imply that it can only be liquidated over a prolonged timeframe due to its private equity like nature.
 This investment was made at a time when all the assets of the Group belonged to the closed ended listed Company and thus such liquidity terms were deemed compatible with the Group's liquidity requirements.